Formats and related files

 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax revenue for the eight months ended February 2020 was $50 million (-0.1%) below the 2019 Half-year Economic and Fiscal Update forecast and $4,112 million (6.9%) greater than last year.
-All major tax types were above forecast, except for company tax.
+Total unconsolidated tax revenue for the eight months ended February 2021 was $3,819 million (5.8%) above the 2020 Half Year Economic and Fiscal Update forecast and $5,873 million (9.2%) more than last year.
+Corporate tax, GST and source deductions were above forecast, and customs duty was below forecast.

 The Treasury publishes tax outturns in conjunction with the release of the monthly Financial Statements of the Government of New Zealand.
 Sometimes there are delays in data collection due to audits, holidays, or changes to processes.
 If the release date should change, a message will appear on this page and on the Treasury main page.
 The upcoming release dates are listed on the Treasury's Calendar of upcoming releases.
 The standard time for each release will be 10am.

 Tax revenue, which measures tax due in a given time period, entails estimation.
 Some tax types use taxpayers' own estimates from their tax returns.
 These are subject to revisions when new returns are filed, application of revenue recognition rules when assessments and payments do not reconcile, etc. Other tax types require some estimation from the tax-collecting entity because returns for the current period are usually unavailable at the time of reporting.
 While several checks are done, such as sampling and individually reviewing exceptionally large estimates, the nature of revenue means it is more difficult to measure than receipts.
 Tax revenue figures are audited independently at 30 June each year and adjustments made if necessary.
 For these reasons, the monthly track of many tax types may be more erratic for revenue than receipts.